You're not obese, you've just got a little extra cushion around the midsection. But this can cause some pretty intense insecurities.

 Wear a maroon shirt with a pair of navy blue trousers, for instance.
 You could also choose colors as per your skin complexion.
 Men with a dusky or wheatish skin tone could play with bold colors, like navy blue, dark brown, olive green, or even deep red.
 If you are fair-skinned, then go for muted colors, at least for your shirts and T-shirts.

-Tip #6 Smart Accessories To Balance Your Frame
+Big Belly Style Tip #7: Accessorize To Balance Your Frame

 Here are a few additional tips on accessories to pair with the clothing items mentioned above: